renanleonel/leetcode-old/242-valid-anagram/NOTES.md

-​can also be done with sorting, taking into consideration time complexity for sorting
+​can also be done with sorting, taking into consideration time complexity for sorting.

 ```py
 class Solution: